saurabhpro/JAVA/Testing/JunitBasics/README.md

 ## Dynamic Tests

 In addition to the standard static tests, defined with the @Test annotations, JUnit 5 introduces the possibility of defining tests at runtime.
-These dynamic tests can be generated using a factory method annotated with @TestFactory.
+These var tests can be generated using a factory method annotated with @TestFactory.

 Simply put, this test factory must return a Stream, Collection, Iterable or Iterator of DynamicTest.

-Note that dynamic tests do not support lifecycle callbacks.
+Note that var tests do not support lifecycle callbacks.
 Therefore, methods annotated with @BeforeEach or @AfterEach will not be executed.

 Let’s see a simple example of a test factory method returning a Collection with a DynamicTest object:
 ```java